codex-storage/nim-codex/BUILDING.md

 Other approaches may be viable.
 On macOS, some users may prefer [MacPorts](https://www.macports.org/) to [Homebrew](https://brew.sh/).
 On Windows, rather than use MSYS2, some users may prefer to install developer tools with [winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/), [Scoop](https://scoop.sh/), or [Chocolatey](https://chocolatey.org/), or download installers for e.g. Make and CMake while otherwise relying on official Windows developer tools.
 Community contributions to these docs and our build system are welcome!

+### Rust

+The current implementation of Codex's zero-knowledge proving circuit requires the installation of rust v1.76.0 or greater.
+Be sure to install it for your OS and add it to your terminal's path such that the command `cargo --version` gives a compatible version.

 ### Linux

 *Package manager commands may require `sudo` depending on OS setup.*